Folic acid Patient Tips

 - Take folic acid supplements with a full glass of water, either with or without food.

 - Take as directed.
 Dosages may vary depending on age and pregnancy/breastfeeding status.
 Do not take more than recommended.
+If you are taking folic acid because you are deficient in folate, the dosage of folic acid may also decrease as your deficiency reduces.

 - Even if you are not planning on having a baby, if you are a woman of child-bearing age and capability, then you should consume 0.4 mg (400 micrograms) of folic acid daily.